 In addition to waxing and greasing your bike to protect it from sweat for indoor riding, wipe it down after every workout with a towel, especially underneath.

 If your rear wheel stays on when using the trainer, run higher tire pressure than you would on the road.
 Don’t use your best tire—use something old that you don’t mind wearing down quickly.

-Lennard Zinn is a longtime technical contributor for VeloNews, a frame builder, a former U.S. national cycling team rider, and the author of countless bike maintenance books including Zinn and the Art of Triathlon Bikes.
+Lennard Zinn is a longtime technical contributor for VeloNews, a frame builder, a former U.S. national cycling team rider, and the author of countless bike maintenance books including Zinn & the Art of Road Bike Maintenance, 5th Ed.